Is Turkey Suitable For Disabled People?

-The Turkish government has made great strides in making special-needs people enjoy the country’s history and enjoy the same attractions, sites, heritage destinations, and highlights that able-bodied travelers visit.
+The Turkish government has made great strides in making people with special needs enjoy the country’s history and enjoy the same attractions, sites, heritage destinations, and highlights that able-bodied travelers visit.
 They have striven to make Turkey suitable for disabled people and have tasted great success in that manner.

-However, you will need to keep in mind that some of the construction in Turkey was built thousands of years ago, and renovating them for a disabled person can be a daunting task that can take too much time and expensive at the same time.
+However, you will need to keep in mind that some of the constructions in Turkey were built thousands of years ago, and renovating them for a disabled person can be a daunting task that can take too much time and is expensive at the same time.

-The picture was not as encouraging as it is now as ten years ago, amenities provided for a disabled person in Turkey were very poor.
-Even, the locals were hesitant and finding it hard to offer excellent services to these specially-abled people.
+The picture was not as encouraging as it is now as ten years ago, amenities provided for the disabled people in Turkey were very poor.
+Even the locals were hesitant and finding it hard to offer excellent services to these people with special needs.

 To see the changes; there are newly built hotels that have allocated specially adapted rooms and most of the public buildings have wheelchair ramps installed.
-New airports inbuilt in the West of Turkey have also installed special facilities to accommodate disabled people.
+New airports in the west of Turkey have also installed special facilities to accommodate disabled people.

 One of the brightest spots in Turkey is its people’s adaptability and hospitality.
-They are firm believers of the quote that goes like “where there is a will then there is a way!”
-Citizens will go out of their way to help disabled people overcome various obstacles faced during the visits.
-The taxi and bus drivers are also very helpful as they will assist you whenever and wherever you want.
+They are firm believers of the quote that goes like; “where there is a will, then there is a way!” citizens will go out of their way to help disabled people overcome various obstacles faced during their visits.
+The taxi and bus drivers are also very helpful, as they will assist the disabled people whenever and wherever needed.

 The Turkish government is showing great effort in making it easier for disabled people to visit the country.
 They have made a significant amount of changes in various buildings and public constructions.
 Here are some of the specific locations and sectors that have been renovated for disabled people:

-As the country was becoming a major hub for travel, the government started to build lots of new airports in recent years.
+As the country was becoming a major hub for travel, the Turkish government started to build lots of new airports in recent years.
 These new airports have been designed by keeping the needs of disabled people in mind.
-Airports at the largest cities such as Ankara, Istanbul, Izmir, and Antalya are easily accessible with services such as jet bridges, helpful assistants, wide and big doors, ramps, and fewer curb cuts.
+Airports at the largest cities such as; Ankara, Istanbul, Izmir, and Antalya are easily accessible with services such as; jet bridges, helpful assistants, wide and big doors, ramps, and fewer curb cuts.

-Many hotels have adopted new changes and have special guest rooms and other facilities to give optimum comfort and easy accessibility through ramps, elevators, hallways, public rooms, and toilets for a disabled person.
+Many hotels have adopted new changes and have special guest rooms and other facilities to give optimum comfort and easy accessibility through ramps, elevators, hallways, public rooms, and toilets for disabled people.

-Various transport vehicles such as metros, trams, and ferries have been designed by keeping European standards in mind.
+Various transport vehicles such as; metros, trams, and ferries have been designed by keeping European standards in mind.
 City buses have specific seats reserved for disabled passengers but there are no buses with wheelchair accessibility.
-You can get access to the ferry boats with the help of assistance.
+You can get access to the ferry boats with the help of assistance from locals.

 Streets are an utter nightmare for disabled people as they have uneven pavement, non-standard width, and obstacles like swan-off pipes sticking out on the roads.
 Shopkeepers and restaurants have covered the sidewalks with displays of goods, tables, chairs, and signs.
 This is why you will need to walk on the street as the sidewalks are difficult.